Matthew Heimbach: Far-right involvement

 The Traditionalist Youth Network (TYN) was established in May 2013 by Matthew Heimbach with Matt Parrott as an offshoot of a "White Student Union" which was active on the Towson University campus.

 In January 2015, the TYN established the Traditionalist Worker Party (TWP) as its political party prior to the 2016 elections, and a small group of candidates from the far-right ran under its banner.
 The party stated that it stood against "economic exploitation, federal tyranny, and anti-Christian degeneracy".
 The Traditionalist Worker Party promoted itself as being a working-class and "left-leaning" neo-Nazi organization more akin to the original Sturmabteilung than more common far-right ideological beliefs of most post-war white supremacists.
 The Southern Poverty Law Center, which tracks extremist groups, designated the Traditionalist Worker Party as a hate group.
 The group went dormant in March 2018 following Heimbach's arrest but has begun a relaunch as of July 2021.

-Following the model of other white supremacists such as George Lincoln Rockwell and Richard Spencer, Heimbach organized speaking engagements at American universities, causing mass protests by both students and community members.
+Following the model of other white supremacists such as George Lincoln Rockwell and Richard B. Spencer, Heimbach organized speaking engagements at American universities, causing mass protests by both students and community members.
 Heimbach is alleged to have met with Republican Party strategists and operatives in January 2017 during the inauguration of Donald Trump.

 On January 8, 2021, Chicago's NPR radio station WBEZ reported that Heimbach had participated in an attempted coup at the United States Capitol on January 6, 2021.
 The caption to WBEZ's photo of insurrectionists confronting U.S. Capitol Police outside the Senate chamber identified "Neo-Nazi Matthew Heimbach (second from left wearing a blue mask)."
 However, WBEZ later amended its story with an editor's note including Heimbach's denial and his assertion that he was in Tennessee with his family on January 6.
 In its update, WBEZ removed Heimbach's name from their photo caption.
 Also on January 8, Fox News identified Heimbach as having been "captured posing for photographs" during the January 6 siege of the U.S. Capitol.
 Fox News subsequently deleted that story and ran another by the same reporter, stating that "social media posts" had suggested Heimbach "took part in Wednesday's storming of the U.S. Capitol," but not mentioning Fox's own, withdrawn article to that effect.
 On January 8, Mashable reported that "there is no proof that Heimbach was at the Capitol" on January 6.
 Brian McCreary, a resident of Massachusetts, was arrested in February 2021 for his participation in the January 6th protest and was identified by police as the individual who had previously been mistaken for Heimbach.

 Lawsuits and criminal convictions

-In July 2017, Heimbach pled guilty to second-degree disorderly conduct for an incident when he repeatedly pushed an anti-Trump protester at a Donald Trump campaign rally in Louisville, Kentucky.
+In July 2017, Heimbach pleaded guilty to second-degree disorderly conduct for an incident when he repeatedly pushed an anti-Trump protester at a Donald Trump campaign rally in Louisville, Kentucky.
 He received a suspended prison sentence, a fine, and an order to attend anger management classes.
 In 2018, Heimbach was sentenced to 38 days in the Louisville jail for violating the terms of his probation.